Information for ACAT Applicants

 Prerequisites to Join ACAT

-1. Must be a resident of Toronto
+1. Be a resident of Toronto

-2. Must use the conventional TTC or Wheel-Trans
+2. Use the conventional TTC or Wheel-Trans

 ACAT Organization